By Amanda Vernon

 Fandoms are just a different way to connect, a different community—a community that can cross geographical, racial, and cultural boundaries.

 In the crowded convention center, the costumes are the rallying effort to stand out.
 The conference room is reminiscent of a warehouse, gutted of tools and machinery and filled with wildly colorful banners that advertise for Flash, Green Arrow, and the numerous other shows.
 People in flip flops and red-stringed lanyards stand as the contrast of this new normalcy, and if anyone finds it odd they are not donning the identity of someone else for the day, no one says it.
 Everyone becomes a splash on the comic convention canvas.

-For me, I was not an eighteen-year old with an ambiguous cultural identity and a question mark in answer to “Where are you from?”
+For me, I was not an 18-year-old with an ambiguous cultural identity and a question mark in answer to “Where are you from?”
 I was, and still am, a nerd.
 I am a Marvel fan.
-Jessica is a Whovian.
-And Seth is a fan of Trigun, Attack on Titan (me too, I might add), and more.
+Jessica is a Whovian, and Seth is a fan of Trigun, Attack on Titan (me too, I might add), and more.

 I never saw Caleb Rush, but he assures me he sat two rows in front of me to the left, even that he heard my question to the artist that day.
 But I never saw a man vaguely reminiscent of an IT Crowd character dressed like an eighties villain who never stopped smiling.